What Are The Royal Plans For Christmas 2018?

 Christmas Presents

 The royal family tradition is not to open presents on Christmas Day, but rather on Christmas Eve at tea time.
-The family exchanges gifts with each other (no mention of Santa or Father Christmas) which are laid out of trestle tables.
+The family exchanges gifts with each other — there’s no mention of Santa or Father Christmas — which are laid out on trestle tables.

-But Queen Elizabeth will hand out gifts personally to several members of the royal household at Buckingham Palace and Windsor, and approximately 1500 Christmas Puddings will be distributed to other members of staff along with a Christmas card from the monarch herself.
+But Queen Elizabeth will hand out gifts personally to several members of the royal household at Buckingham Palace and Windsor, and approximately 1,500 Christmas puddings will be distributed to other members of staff along with a Christmas card from the monarch herself.

 Christmas Day